XAI implements restrictions on Grok following global backlash over sexualized AI imagery - PRESS AI WORLD

 side-post-image

-• X has restricted its AI chatbot Grok from generating sexualized images of real people.
+• XAI has announced measures to prevent its Grok chatbot from generating sexualized images of real people.

-X, the platform owned by Elon Musk, has announced new restrictions on its AI chatbot Grok to prevent the generation of sexualized images of real people.
-This decision follows a global backlash against Grok's previous capabilities, which allowed users to create sexualized deepfakes of women and children.
-According to X's safety team, "We have implemented technological measures to prevent the Grok account from allowing the editing of images of real people in revealing clothing such as bikinis," a restriction that applies to all users, including paid subscribers, according to BBC, Channel News Asia, and Business Insider.
+Elon Musk's platform XAI has announced new measures to prevent its AI chatbot Grok from generating sexualized images of real people, following significant global criticism regarding the potential misuse of the technology.
+The company confirmed that "we have implemented technological measures to prevent the Grok account from allowing the editing of images of real people in revealing clothing such as bikinis," a move that applies to all users, including paid subscribers, according to Channel News Asia, Business Insider, and Los Angeles Times.

 SHARE THIS ARTICLE: